 Once upon a time in Tokyo, celebrating Halloween meant dressing up in a costume and riding the Yamanote Line around the center of town drinking heavily and being unruly.
 Other than that weirdness, you really couldn’t tell October 31st from November 3rd, or any other average day here in Japan.
 More recently though, times have changed s it seems like every shop in town adopts a Halloween motif, often as early as September, while every bar and nightclub holds a costume contest or ball over Halloween weekend.

 That is all well and good, but isn’t Halloween supposed to be about kids and trick-or-treating?
-Yes, of course, and to help you and your family celebrate the occasion we have prepared a short list of events you can bring the children to around Greater Tokyo without being worried they’ll see something strange.
+Yes, of course, and to help you and your family celebrate the occasion we have prepared a shortlist of events you can bring the children to around Greater Tokyo without being worried they’ll see something strange.

 The parade, starting with the brass band and followed immediately by throngs of costumed revelers, will begin at Roppongi Hills Arena, and make their way through the streets of Tokyo in a loud celebration of all things anime, manga, ghoulish and ghost-like.
-Every year, about 3,000 participants gather around Roppongi to watch, or participate in, the costume parade, and at the end there is candy for the kids!
+Every year, about 3,000 participants gather around Roppongi to watch or participate in the costume parade, and at the end, there is candy for the kids!

 Roppongi Hills Arena, Roppongi 6-chome, Minato-ku, Tokyo

-Tokyo Disneyland is famous for getting into the spirit (ha!) of Halloween, and from September 8th until end of October you can experience decorations, parades, souvenirs, and foods (treats!) only available during this time of year.
+Tokyo Disneyland is famous for getting into the spirit (ha!) of Halloween, and from September 8th until the end of October you can experience decorations, parades, souvenirs, and foods (treats!) only available during this time of year.

-September 11 to October 31, 2017
+September 10 to October 31, 2019

 Tokyo Disney Resort Website